rehierl/node-tree-outliner/3-basic-design/temporary.md

 explicit parent containers

-* the use of explicit parent containers can be used to support any hierarchy
+* explicit parent containers can be used to support any hierarchy
-* due to implicit associations, the section will always be a subsection
+* due to implicit associations, a section will always be a subsection
 * regardless of what the element's rank is

 highest rank (infinity)

 * a sequence of H elements defines a flat list of sibling sections
-* consistent with HTML's current design (not an argument)
+* consistent with HTML's current design - not meant as an argument
-* this seems to be the better choice
+* seems to be the better choice

 lowest rank (epsilon)